Tina Negus: First discovery

 For the 1956 summer vacation, Negus persuaded her family to explore Charnwood Forest with of pretext of collecting blueberries.
 According to her memory, it would have been around June and July as the blueberries were not yet ripe.
 That was not her priority, but instead was searching for fossils among the deepest rocks exposed.
 Furnished with maps from Watts's book, she already knew the best locations to look for.
 At an abandoned quarry of turbidites (a type of sedimentary rocks deposited from turbidity currents of oceans), she found large slabs of rocks inclined to form a wall.
-The rock faces were too smooth and vertical that she could only scraped along the lower bases.
+The rock faces were too smooth and vertical that she could only scrape along the lower bases.
 Hidden behind some roots and thickets, she saw a clear impression on one rock that looked like a fern.
 She also knew that it was not a proper fern as the frond had no stem or branching veins.
 It was obvious to her that it was a fossil in a Precambrian rock.
 Her parents did not have connections with scientists so they only encouraged her to tell her teachers.

 For Negus, the closest to a scientist in palaeontology was her geography teacher.
 As she described the discovery, her teacher was not interested and simply said that there were no fossils in Precambrian rocks, that what she found was either not a fossil or the rocks were much younger.
 She could not convince anyone, but her confidence remained unfeigned.
 During winter vacation of that year in December, she again asked her parents to make another trip to Charnwood Forest.
 Then equipped with her father's coal hammer, she tried to extract the fossils from the rock slab, but only to find that the hand-tool could not make a crack on the hard rock.
 Instead, Negus took a pencil and made a stencil trace of the fossil on two sheets of paper.
 Trying to identify the fossil herself, she searched through all possible information from books and local museum, but found no matching image of her ancient frond.
 She kept her pencil rubbing in a folder for any future clue.